altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc.md

 After the above steps are completed, the following items are available.

-- $TOP_FOLDER/zlib-1.3.2/zlib.h - header file, used to compile files using zlib services
+- $TOP_FOLDER/zlib/zlib.h - header file, used to compile files using zlib services
-- $TOP_FOLDER/zlib-1.3.2/libz.so* - shared objects, used to run executables linked against zlib APIs
+- $TOP_FOLDER/zlib/libz.so* - shared objects, used to run executables linked against zlib APIs

-**Note**: The version of zlib mentioned above is the one that was tested with this release.
-You may want to use the latest zlib version, as it may contain updates and bug fixes.
+**Note**: The version of zlib that was tested in this release was 1.3.2.
+The build instructions uses the latest version, which may differ with the one used here.

 ### Building LIBRSU and RSU Client